 I ended up starting a UX program at CareerFoundry, and soon after, I started to feel like perhaps I’d made mistake.
 I started to feel like I was in over my head and that I was not cut out to join the tech world.
 Had my intuition lied?
 I experienced the Imposter’s Syndrome-concept: describing individuals who are marked by an inability to internalize their accomplishments and a persistent fear of being exposed as a “fraud”.

-I kept thinking in a few months when I finish this program everyone is going to realize that I don’t know anything, I’m not smart enough to do this work, I’m a fake.
-Recognize that when you embark on new territory it’s normal to have these thoughts and feelings.
+I kept thinking that, in a few months when I finish this program, everyone will realize that I don’t know anything, I’m not smart enough to do this work, I’m a fake.
+Recognize that when you embark on new territory, it’s normal to have these thoughts and feelings.

 Your ego wants you to retreat from any experience that betters you; your ego wants you to stay in your comfort zone.
 If you avoid progress and self-improvement, then your ego won’t be left in the dust and it’ll stay relevant.
 I urge you to thank your ego for making a valiant effort to set you back, acknowledge those thoughts, ignore, and move forward!

 In UX there should always be an element of free-flowing ideas to test and validate.
 I realized early on that one of the biggest mistakes to avoid is comparing your work with others.
 I wanted to be an outstanding designer, and every time I’d look at somebody else’s work I’d focus on my shortcomings and why I wasn’t as talented.